airtai/faststream/README.md

 fastkafka docs install_deps
 ```

-    23-05-22 12:17:03.425 [INFO] fastkafka._components.docs_dependencies: AsyncAPI generator installed
+    23-05-31 11:38:24.128 [INFO] fastkafka._components.docs_dependencies: AsyncAPI generator installed

 To generate the documentation programatically you just need to call the
-folloving command:
+following command:

 ``` sh
 fastkafka docs generate application:kafka_app
 ```

+    23-05-31 11:38:25.113 [INFO] fastkafka._components.asyncapi: Old async specifications at '/content/asyncapi/spec/asyncapi.yml' does not exist.
-    23-05-22 12:17:04.268 [INFO] fastkafka._components.asyncapi: New async specifications generated at: '/work/fastkafka/nbs/asyncapi/spec/asyncapi.yml'
+    23-05-31 11:38:25.118 [INFO] fastkafka._components.asyncapi: New async specifications generated at: '/content/asyncapi/spec/asyncapi.yml'
-    23-05-22 12:17:13.777 [INFO] fastkafka._components.asyncapi: Async docs generated at 'asyncapi/docs'
+    23-05-31 11:38:43.455 [INFO] fastkafka._components.asyncapi: Async docs generated at 'asyncapi/docs'
-    23-05-22 12:17:13.777 [INFO] fastkafka._components.asyncapi: Output of '$ npx -y -p @asyncapi/generator ag asyncapi/spec/asyncapi.yml @asyncapi/html-template -o asyncapi/docs --force-write'
+    23-05-31 11:38:43.455 [INFO] fastkafka._components.asyncapi: Output of '$ npx -y -p @asyncapi/generator ag asyncapi/spec/asyncapi.yml @asyncapi/html-template -o asyncapi/docs --force-write'

     Done! ✨
-    Check out your shiny new generated files at /work/fastkafka/nbs/asyncapi/docs.
+    Check out your shiny new generated files at /content/asyncapi/docs.

-.
-This will generate the *asyncapi* folder in relative path where all
+This will generate the *asyncapi* folder in relative path where all your
-your documentation will be saved.
-You can check out the content of it
+documentation will be saved.
+You can check out the content of it with:
-with:

 ``` sh
 ls -l asyncapi
 ```

-    total 2
+    total 8
-    drwxrwxr-x 4 tvrtko tvrtko 5 Mar 29 09:57 docs
-    drwxrwxr-x 2 tvrtko tvrtko 3 Mar 29 09:56 spec
+    drwxr-xr-x 4 root root 4096 May 31 11:38 docs
+    drwxr-xr-x 2 root root 4096 May 31 11:38 spec

 In docs folder you will find the servable static html file of your
 documentation.
 This can also be served using our `fastkafka docs serve`